Anti-Plagiarism Strategies for Research Papers

 or just use their ideas, you still must give the author credit in a

-note.
+citation.
 Not giving due credit to the creator of an idea or writing is

 In addition to a definition, though, you should discuss with